x

 Our website uses cookies.
 By continuing to use the site, you agree to our use of these cookies.
 To learn more about how we use the cookies and how you can manage them, please see our cookies policy.

-If the client requires funds to be exchanged into a different currency other than the Euro, Giambrone will help the client find the best exchange rate.
+If the client requires funds to be exchanged into a different currency other than the Euro, Giambrone & Partners will help the client find the best exchange rate.

-Should there is a disagreement between beneficiaries then Giambrone can act as mediators to bring about an amicable resolution for all beneficiaries involved.
+In the event of any disputes between the beneficiaries or individuals who contend that they have been overlooked and should be included.
+Giambrone & Partners lawyers can act as mediators and negotiate with all parties to bring about an amicable resolution for all beneficiaries involved.

 If the deceased had no land, property, nor bank account in Italy, the probate procedure can be simplified further.
 Italian law will not require executors to be appointed.